Joining up health and social care in East Sussex

 On this website you can:

-- Sign up to our newsletter for a monthly round up of health and care news stories.
+- Sign up to our newsletter for a monthly round up of health and social care news stories.

 If you’d like further information on previous system Governance arrangements, please contact us.